Kim Basinger joins dog meat protests

 Video

-Rival demonstrations have been held over the consumption of dog meat, a traditional part of South Korean cuisine, outside parliament in the capital, Seoul.
+Rival demonstrations have been held in South Korea over the consumption of dog meat.

-A vocal group of dog farmers ate the meat and handed out leaflets touting its benefits.

-Metres away, US actor Kim Basinger was among animal rights protesters who carried models of emaciated dead dog and chanted slogans.

 -